kubevirt/monitoring/docs/runbooks/CnaoNmstateMigration.md

 ## Meaning

-This alert fires when the `nmstate` API is deployed, but the Kubernetes NMState Operator is not installed.
+This alert fires when a `kubernetes-nmstate` deployment is detected and the Kubernetes NMState Operator is not installed.
+This alert only affects OpenShift Virtualization 4.10.

 The Cluster Network Addons Operator (CNAO) does not support `kubernetes-nmstate` deployments in OpenShift Virtualization 4.11 and later.

-This alert only affects OpenShift Virtualization 4.10.

 ## Impact